DIY FLOATING SHELVES

 Step Four: Face Supports with Plywood

-Cut plywood to fit across the full span of your bottom support….
+This leads us to our next step.
+Using your table saw or circular saw, rip a plywood sheet to fit across the full span of your bottom support.

 Cut your spacers just enough to fit the bottom sheet of plywood to the underside of the support.
-Once again, this is to help you work against gravity and will make it easier to attach the underside plywood, while the spacer is holding it up for you….
+Once again, this is to help you work against gravity and will make it easier to attach the bottom of the shelf plywood, while the spacer is holding it up for you.

 Step Five: Face Front of Supports with 1×4’s

-Work your way up the wall covering the front of each support…
+Work your way up the wall, adding a front board to cover each support…

 Nope!
 That’s not it!